-With web-based note-taking apps, you have less in control of your data.
+With web-based note-taking apps, you have less control of your data.
 Why put your notes on the developer’s servers, when so many apps let you store your documents on your device?
-With native note-taking apps, you can backup your notes to a cloud service of your choice.
+With native note-taking apps, you have a copy of your notes on your device and you can also back them up to a cloud service of your choice.

 Due to the lack of end-to-end encryption, Notion has access to your notes.
 They see everything.
-In good faith, we trust that the few employees at Notion that have access to our data won’t abuse it, but why take the risk?
-If Notion insists on storing on notes on their servers (which they do), they should at least encrypt it.
+In good faith, we trust that the employees at Notion who have access to our data won’t abuse it, but why take the risk?
+If Notion insists on storing our notes on their servers (which they do), they should at least encrypt it.

 I exported my workspace from Notion, firstly as a Markdown and CVS.
 The application exported twenty-seven pages!
 How do three pages translate to twenty-seven?
 I get the same number of pages when I export in HTML format.
 The app creates a useless copy of the export file on your PC and sends you a zipped file to your email.
 Massive inconvenience!
 The files I exported look nothing like what I had created in Notion.

 Bright side: you can export individual pages as PDFs, with specific paper sizes (though the choices are limited).
 But to export subpages, you need the Enterprise subscription.
-Notion allows you to create something you can’t export out of the app.
+Notion lets you create notes you can’t export out of the app.

 Notion has gone to great lengths to ensure you love their app.
-You can create a lot of things in Notion by collecting information from across the web and other apps into their app.
-However, they have also put considerable effort, if not more, to make sure your information stays in their application.
+You can create a lot of things in Notion by collecting information from across the web and from other apps into their app.
+However, they have also put considerable effort, if not more, to make sure your information stays on their servers and application.
 They designed it that way, it’s not a flaw in their coding skills.
 That should worry you.

 Great minds created this app.
 They know how to simplify note-taking, draw and lock you in.
-For all our sake, I pray I am wrong about this.
+For all our sakes, I pray I am wrong about this.

 Folder-less they called it as if it’s a good thing.
 Notion’s marketing team makes every bad feature sound amazing.
 You will want to buy it.
 When is lack of folders (or organisation) a good thing?
 A note-taking app without folders?
 Unheard of!
 Most digital note-takers crucify other apps for this!

-Notion has a unique approach to organisation, but, let’s stop pretending like they are doing us a favour by not having folders.
-Folders are easier to understand, we’ve been using them for decades.
+Notion has a unique approach to organisation, but let’s stop pretending like they are doing us a favour by not having folders.
+Folders are easier to understand since we’ve been using them for decades.

 Don’t Put All Your Information In One App